khanshoaib3/stardew-access/docs/guides.md

 To modify the value of a slider, use `up arrow` and `down arrow` or `pageUp` and `pageDown` while focused on the desired slider.
 Some controls allow you to cycle back and forth through a set of options.
 These controls appear in pairs, one immediately after the other and will include "previous" and "next" in their respective names.
 Focusing on them will announce the currently selected option.
 Pressing either will announce the newly-selected option.
 To hear the currently-selected option again, move focus off of the controls and then move focus onto them again.

 Character creation controls are shown by default.
 To toggle their visibility, Press `Left Control + Space`.
-This is where you will find sliders for options such as /hair color and eye color.
+This is where you will find sliders for options such as hair color and eye color.
 Color sliders appear in sets of 3 and adjust hue, saturation, and value (brightness).
 They announce their current value in the same fashion as the "next" and "previous" pairs.
 Their individual values range from 0% to 99%.
 Below is an explanation of what each slider does.
 Note that the game may report different names for each unique color that results from a particular slider configuration.

 - Hue spans through the color spectrum from red at the minimum, through the rainbow, and back to red at the maximum.
     - At 99% saturation and 99% value, Hue spans from 0% to 99% as follows: red, orange, yellow, green, blue, indigo, violet, magenta, red